iLVL-Key/FFXI/addons/Bars/readme.md

  - `show_roll_lucky_info` - Shows the lucky and lucky numbers for COR rolls.
  - `show_self_action` - Shows the Self Action bar.
  - `show_self_when_target` - Shows the Target bar when you target yourself.
- - `show_target_action` - Shows the actions of the current Target.
+ - `show_target_action` - Shows the actions of the current target.
- - `show_target_action_result` - Shows the results of the action done by the current Target (damage, buffs, resists, etc.).
+ - `show_target_action_result` - Shows the results of the action done by the current target (damage, buffs, resists, etc.).
- - `show_target_distance` - Shows the distance to the current Target.
+ - `show_target_distance` - Shows the distance to the current target.
+ - `show_target_hex` - Shows the hex number of the current target.
- - `show_target_index` - Shows the index number of the current Target.
+ - `show_target_index` - Shows the index number of the current target.
  - `target_action_text_size_difference` - The difference between the base text size of the addon (the bars themselves as well as the "player stats" text use the base addon size) and the text size for the Target actions.
  - `target_text_size_difference` - The difference between the base text size of the addon (the bars themselves as well as the "player stats" text use the base addon size) and the text size for the Target.
  - `text_vertical_offset` - The vertical offset in pixels between a bar and its text (this is what sets the text above a bar by default).